KDE/kimageformats/README.md

 licensing.
 If anyone were willing to write fresh code to improve Qt's TGA plugin, it would allow the TGA plugin in this framework to be removed.

+### The DDS plugin

+The DDS plugin is a fork from Qt 5.6.
+It will be activated once the security issues are resolved.

 ## License